 3. Attorney who specializes in corporate mergers frequently checks-in from Starbucks across the street from the main headquarters of a publicly traded company.
 Attentive followers buy up stock in anticipation of company being bought.

 4. Relatively new user, who doesn’t realize check-ins are being publicly tweeted as opposed to only being shared in geolocation service, is stalked/harassed because they checked in from their home address.

 There are, literally, a thousand ways that someone can infer details of your life based on where you check-in from, especially when you check in from doctor appointments, political events, churches, etc. Many people go out of their way, either for personal reasons or because the nature of their jobs require it, to not post about religious or political beliefs publicly, or to talk about who their clients are, etc. but leave enough details in their public locations that would allow others to make inferences just the same.
 I’m sure you can come up with your own examples of how location information can be used, or misused, to your own detriment.
 Those are the real threats posed by geolocation services, and the things that users should be thinking long and hard about before checking in from everywhere.
 It may be relatively harmless to check-in at a restaurant, or coffee shop.
 It may not be harmless to check-in from anywhere that would be sharing personal information.

-Follow these topics: SocialNetworkingTags: Travel, Twitter
+Follow these topics: SocialNetworkingTags: Security, Travel, Twitter